Competing for Talent

 Convey your company culture through the voice of each manager

-Take a look at your own LI profile or some of those of your managers.
+Take a look at your own LI profile or some of your managers.
 What do they say about your company?
 Would you want to work for them?

 If you would like to discuss more with me about workshops that can improve your managers’ LI profiles, please contact me.
 Or, if you need a little help looking like a manager of choice on Linkedin, I would love to talk with you about the ways to make keeping up with LinkedIn easier.
 Please schedule a free 20-minute strategy consultation to see how I can assist you.